czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

 categories = []
 cloudinaryurl = "https://res.cloudinary.com/ruthchernous/image/upload"
 date = 2021-08-28T16:19:00Z
-description = "Learn how to do a manicure at home" image = "/v1630167261/manicure_xsm4w2.jpg" tags = ["Manicure", "Nails", "Beauty"] title = "Who else wants to know how to do a manicure at home?"
+description = "Getting a manicure doesn't have to break the bank.
+With this easy tutorial you can start doing your own manicure at home." image = "/v1630167261/manicure_xsm4w2.jpg" tags = ["Manicure", "Nails", "Beauty"] title = "Who else wants to know how to do a manicure at home?"